google/budou/README.md

 ## Pricing
-Budou is backed up by Google Natural Language API, so cost may be incurred by using that API.
+Budou is backed up by Google Natural Language API, so cost may be incurred when using that API.

 Processing Korean sentences does not need authentication, so no fee will be